savvastheo/Elastic-Collisions-Simulation/README.md

 # Elastic Collisions Simulation
 A program that simulates elastic collisions.
 Written in C programming language using WinBGIm graphics library.
-*This project was created for a 1st semester course.*

 **Structure of the input file:**
 <*number_of_spheres*>